in-tents/ph0ENix/minecraft-gov-theory.md

 - Automated bounty inflation algorithm

 ### Social Requirements
-- Critical mass of initial players
+- Ideally more than 1 player
 - Shared understanding of temporary nature
 - Agreement on "good enough" infrastructure endpoints
 - Cultural acceptance of standardized aesthetics for public works